100 Ways to Improve your Training Contract Application

 3rd May 2017

 Writing and submitting an excellent training contract application is one of the hardest things you'll do.
-There is a lot of information online with people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.
+There is plenty of information online with lots of people providing their top tips on writing applications forms, but these tend to be limited to 5 top tips or generic themes.

 You'll see that much of this training contract application advice is around what you shouldn't do as well as what you should.

 So, here it is - in no particular order:

 1. Academics – let's start with an obvious one.
 Make sure you maximise your academics.
 Most law firms still use education results as a minimum criteria factor.

 2. Target your applications – following on from point 1, target your applications to firms that meet your academic profile.
 If you have 3 Bs at A-level and you are applying for firms with a minimum entry criteria of 3 As, you are going to get rejected.

 3. Two weeks' work experience – a mistake I see too often.
 Remember you need an apostrophe after the 's' when writing sentences like this.

 4. Capitalisation – make sure you are using capitals correctly.
 I often see people writing their full name in lower case, or using 'i' rather than 'I'.
 This really matters.

 5. Work experience entries – don't think this is a trivial section of the application form.
 Absolutely maximise your application by giving a clear description of each piece of work experience included in your application.
 Good candidates use the work experience section well by giving clear examples of their past roles and experience which gives the reader more context to their training contract application.